 RISE receives a substantial portion of its revenue from contracts administered by local governments.
 RISE's operations are significantly dependent upon this revenue and if funding were to suddenly cease, operations would be impacted severely and adversely.
-RISE does not anticipate significant changes to its contracts at this time.

-6. Restatement
+6. Subsequent Events